This is a review of GamePlan software using Firefox browser and Safari on my iPad, in April 2019.

 GamePlan gives you powerful features with a simple interface.
 If you need a tool that shows the flow of work, and handles all the things you’d expect from project management software, like timesheets, tracking and resource management, then GamePlan is a good choice.

-It’s easy to use, interesting to look at and visualises your project schedule in a way that makes it easy for everyone to understand the flow of work.
+It’s easy to use, interesting to look at and visualizes your project schedule in a way that makes it easy for everyone to understand the flow of work.

 Get a free 7-day trial and test it out for yourself.